 When we finally saw Minalungao, we were utterly stunned.
 The vivid emerald river, the impressive limestone massifs it divided, the gray mountain sand, and the green foliage worked together to give the natural park a distinct and extraordinary beauty.

 We forgot all the downsides we encountered along the way.
-The 45-minute cramped and bumpy tricycle ride seemed not worth complaining and the bunch of dust we ate was then a negligible repercussion.
+The 45-minute cramped and bumpy tricycle ride seemed not worth complaining.
+The bunch of dust we ate was then a negligible repercussion.

 We had no plans to stay longer in Minalungao since a friend was waiting for us in Cabanatuan but we couldn’t resist the temptation and overstayed, making Queennie to wait for two more hours.